Planning for a vacation trip at Rishikesh? Do check out these top 10 places to visit in Rishikesh.

 Once a place that was quite unsung and quietly carried on yoga-cum-meditation lessons under the auspices of Maharishi Mahesh Yogi, came under global limelight in 1968 when the very famous team of a British rock band named The Beatles visited the ashram to benefit from the teachings of the revered Maharishi, on Transcendental Medicine.

 The Ashram is a mystical campus in itself, which is about 3 km by walk from the Lakshman Jhula.
-After hiking through a path abound with natural beauty, we reach an abandoned spot in a forested area with the Ganges flowing close-by, which has some olden structures but composed of stunning architecture.
-The buildings here consist of a maze of halls and rooms, some of which were used for meditating exercises, while the others must have been for residential purposes.
-There are a few hut-like shelters which may have been used for similar reasons in the soothing ambience.
+After hiking through a path abounding with natural beauty, we reach an abandoned spot in a forested area with the Ganges flowing close by, which has some olden structures but is composed of stunning architecture.
+The buildings here consist of a maze of halls and rooms, some of which were used for meditation exercises, while the others must have been for residential purposes.
+There are a few hut-like shelters that may have been used for similar reasons in the soothing ambience.
 The place has some pretty wall graffiti and a gallery of old paintings.

 It is now an eco-friendly destination within Rajaji National Park.